clifford-cheng/AmazonReviewNLP/README.md

 ## Data Understanding

-The data consisted of 574,628 reviews (75MB json.gz) from Amazon's luxury beauty market.
+The data consisted of 574,628 reviews (75MB json.gz) from Amazon's luxury beauty market between 2014 - 2018.
 I chose the luxury beauty category due to having the highest ratio of reviews to product (45 reviews/product) with the next closest product category being video games (31 reviews/product).
 Each review consisted of the following data:

 1. Overall Rating: 1-5 stars.
 2. Number of Upvotes: # of other users who upvoted review.